1962 Isly massacre: Massacre

 On 26 March, a crowd of Pied-Noirs marched in the Algerian capital of Algiers in opposition to the Évian Accords, as they did not wish for Algeria to become independent of French colonial rule.
-As the crowd was attempting to march towards the neighbourhood of Bab El Oued, they were confronted on the Rue d'Isly by 45 French Army soldiers from the 4th Tirailleur Regiment, which had been stationed in Algiers.
 The French Army, anticipating violent confrontations with anti-independence Pied-Noirs, had installed roadblocks throughout the city, including one on the Rue d'Isly.
+As the crowd was attempting to march towards the neighbourhood of Bab El Oued, they were confronted on the Rue d'Isly by 45 soldiers from the French Army's 4th Tirailleur Regiment, which was composed mainly of conscripted Algerian Muslims.
+This unit was one of the remaining mostly (80%) Muslim infantry regiments of the French Army of Africa.
+On 17 March 1962 it had been brought into Algiers from active service in the Algerian countryside (bled) to take up urban pacification duties for which the young tirailleurs were not trained or prepared.

-The soldiers manning the roadblock, who were later described as "poorly commanded and deployed against their will", in response to the unarmed crowd's continual advance towards them, responded by opening fire at them using machine guns.
-French troops continued to fire at the crowd for approximately fifteen minutes, killing several demonstrators.
+The soldiers manning the roadblock (who were later described as "poorly commanded and deployed against their will") panicked and responded to the unarmed crowd's continual advance towards them by opening fire on them with machine guns.
+Reportedly shots were first fired by an unknown sniper on a nearby rooftop.
+The troops continued to fire at the crowd for approximately fifteen minutes, shooting nearly 300 demonstrators and scattering the rest.
+One woman screamed "Stop firing!
+My God, we're French..." before she was shot down.
 It was subsequently estimated that the massacre's death toll amounted to at least 50 people; the highest estimates claimed that 80 were killed.
+Another 200 were wounded.
 News of the massacre spread throughout Algeria after it occurred.